 The orange peel, lemon verbena, and pineapple Are the major force behind the Citrus flavor of this tropical green tea blend.
 It’s a lot of citrus flavors to pile on top of these green tea but it’s done in a way that they don’t completely overwhelm the flavor of the green tea.

 It’s a Wonderful balancing act that gives you a good citrus flavor while retaining all the other flavors in this complex green tea blend.

 There is a slight floral note to this tea as well.
 The marigold and Jasmine flowers are the reasons that this floral flavor comes through.
 It acts as a nice Counterpoint to the Citrus flavor of the tea.

 It also complements the grassy flavor of the green tea very well as you might expect from something like Jasmine.

 It’s really interesting that the Citrus flavor doesn’t completely overwhelm the floral flavors.
 It’s pretty great that they were able to balance these two flavors out and still retain an iced green tea base.

 At the heart of this tropical green tea blend are two fantastic green teas.
 Young Hyson and Dragon well green tea are the base for this tropical tea.

 These are two of the best green teas out there.
 You can check out our full profile on Dragon well green tea right here.
-But it’s amazing that this tea was able to retain the grassy natural flavor of the green tea even while applying all these different floral and fruity flavors on top of it.
+But it’s amazing that this tea was able to retain the grassy natural flavor of green tea even while applying all these different floral and fruity flavors on top of it.